digicontributer/digibytewallet-ios/README.md

 ***Installation on jailbroken devices is strongly discouraged.***

 Any jailbreak app can grant itself access to every other app's keychain data.
 This means it can access your wallet and steal your bitcoin by self-signing as described [here](http://www.saurik.com/id/8) and including `<key>application-identifier</key><string>*</string>` in its .entitlements file.

----

-**DigiWallet for iOS** is open source and available under the terms of the MIT license.

-Source code is available at https://github.com/DigiByte-Core/digibytewallet-ios